yazz/VisualJS/README.md

 #### What is Yazz's killer feature?

-Yazz's killer feature is being able to build simple internal business apps fast.
-It enables this by allowing all apps to be made with our drag and drop editor and the Javascript and SQL scripting language
+Yazz's killer feature is being able to build OpenShift applications in minutes, without having to setup Jenkins pipelines, Git, or anything else.
+It is ideal for demos or small throwaway apps.

 #### Is there commercial support for Yazz?
 If you require commercial support then please go to http://yazz.com